Structure extraction

-Synthesize any source into structured knowledge.
+Synthesize any source into structure.

 Three steps from any source to a path you can follow.